kkdt/ansible-role-vagrant-system/README.md

 # Ansile Role: vagrant-system

-> Configures a system for Vagrant.
+> Configure a system for Vagrant.

 ## Requirements